 By Using a Stable Disc and Releasing it Flat

-When I say using a stable disc, I refer to a disc that when thrown flat, it will turn as much as it will fade.
+Straight flight 1 Playing disc golf requires creativity in shot selection for various situations, like driving through a straight tunnel where a straight shot down the middle is the best choice.When I say using a stable disc, I refer to a disc that when thrown flat, it will turn as much as it will fade.
 This creates a flight path that generally doesn’t fly straight in the air, but that it will land straight in front of you rather than to the right or the left of your intended target.
 Something that looks like this flight chart on the left.

 If you are still unfamiliar with a stable disc, you can check on the flight numbers of the disc which are printed on the surface , you’ll specifically at the turn rating (third number) and the fade rating (fourth number).
-A stable disc that flies straight should have a turn rating of 0 or -1, generally anything lower than this will be understable.
+A stable disc that flies straight should have a turn rating of 0 or -1, generally, anything lower than this will be understable.
 And the fade rating should be around a 1 as well.

-By Using an Understable Disc with a Hyzer Release
+By using an Understable Disc with a Hyzer Release

 Doing a hyzer flip will need you to put a lot of force behind the disc’s shot to flip up to flat.
 The thrower needs to pull the arm with a lot of quickness to generate a lot of snap.
 It may be difficult at first, and you might fail during the early stage of trying it.
-But constant practice of throwing hyzer flips will help in making the disc fly straight.
+But the constant practice of throwing hyzer flips will help in making the disc fly straight.
 Also, releasing the disc low is a key to a successful hyzer flip throw.

 You can also try making some adjustments when it comes to throwing a hyzer release.
 If you notice that the disc continues to turn after flipping to flat, you have the option to throw the disc with a more hyzer release to balance it.
 Another way to adjust is to use a lesser flippy disc in your bag.